 Figuring out accommodations, finding the cheapest flight options, coordinating arrival times… there’s a lot that goes into planning group travel.
 That’s why planning a group trip needs a checklist.
 When lots of people are traveling together, it’s easy to lose track of the details.
-Whether you’re setting out on a European vacation, celebrating your 30th birthday with friends, or planning a Denver bachelor party, the steps are all the same!
+Whether you’re planning a trip to Greece or a girls trip to Miami, the steps are all the same!

 We’ve put together a comprehensive checklist for your next group trip- check it out:

 Group trip checklist

 - Decide on dates

 - Decide on transportation